bits-and-blooms/bloom/README.md

 You would expect `ActualfpRate` to be close to the desired false-positive rate `fp` in these cases.

+The `EstimateFalsePositiveRate` function creates a temporary Bloom filter.
+It is also relatively expensive and only meant for validation.

 Discussion here: [Bloom filter](https://groups.google.com/d/topic/golang-nuts/6MktecKi1bE/discussion)

 Godoc documentation: https://pkg.go.dev/github.com/bits-and-blooms/bloom